 When you hire remote developers and offshore dev shops, you solve two important problems at once: developer availability and developer accessibility.
 Yes, the US has the largest concentration of software developers (around 19%), however with Silicon Valley and all the giant corporations being based there, the labor market is rather scarce.
 Knowing that developers charge more – hence the difference between the rate in developed and developing countries.

 Meanwhile, in Eastern Europe developers are easier to find, and their qualifications often are not inferior to their Western colleagues.
 At ProCoders alone, we work with 80+ developers and can recruit even more upon request.
-With a talent pool, these big companies can find whoever they like more and hire them in a matter of days, instead of wasting months.
+With a talent pool, these big companies can find whoever they like more, even if they want to hire dedicated full stack developer, hire firebase developers, hire Ionic developers or hire an AWS developer, and hire them in a matter of days, instead of wasting months.

 The benefit of accessibility lies in the time zones difference.
 By hiring offshore you ensure round-the-clock work, which is especially useful in customer service, but on the development stage, it’s also rather useful since developers work when you sleep and not wasting any precious time.